NuevoFoundation/workshops/content/english/linux-basics/vbox-setup.md

 This produces an ideal environment for testing other operating systems, accessing virus-infected data, and creating new software or applications.

 ## Setting up VirtualBox
-VirtualBox is a virtualization software, also called a **hypervisor**.
+VirtualBox is a virtualization software, also called a <b>hypervisor</b>.
 It allows your computer to host virtual machines.

 ### Downloading VirtualBox
 VirtualBox is available at this link: https://www.virtualbox.org/wiki/Downloads